-The links should go directly to the item, when noted, some may need the library VPN (or be on campus) before the link will work.
-Items in bold are found on study.net or Harvard Business Publishing, as noted.
+The detailed course outline is available on canvas.
+It is separated by session with direct links to most readings.
+The links on canvas should go directly to the item, when noted, some may need the library VPN before the link will work.
+A handful of items in bold are found on study.net as noted.